 This was no foul play, oh not this time, dear.
-David Bowie was certainly dead as his verified Facebook page stated.
+David Bowie was certainly dead as their verified Facebook page stated.

 After three days I am still very much overwhelmed while writing this.
-The legacy of David Bowie is simply something too massive to write about in a simple blog post although I respect those who have taken their time to write several beautiful words out of it.
+The legacy of David Bowie is something too massive to write about in a single blog post although I respect those who have taken their time to write several beautiful words out of it.

-Due to Bowie’s several on-stage personas ranging from an enigmatic and androgynous rock star to a cold cocaine sniffing soul swinger, I saw him more as an actor than as a regular singer-songwriter.
-Bowie was not a man as much as he was a living phenomenon or a cultural movement.
+Due to Bowie’s several on-stage personas ranging from an enigmatic and androgynous rock star to a cold cocaine sniffing soul swinger, I saw them more as an artist than as a regular singer-songwriter.
+Bowie was not a man as much as they was a living phenomenon or a cultural movement.

 Naturally, behind all the quirky characters there was an ordinary human being like we all are.
-I believe it must have been an increasingly growing burden for him to live with his past image which can be partly heard on his later albums.
+I believe it must have been an increasingly growing burden for them to live with their past image which can be partly heard on their later albums.
 On Sunday the man, the phenomenon and much else were taken away from us.